Shellshag: Pop-culture and media

 Shellshag's song "Face to Face" from their 2013 album Shellshag Forever is used as the theme song to Chris Gethard's podcast Beautiful Stories From Anonymous People, also known as Beautiful/Anonymous.

 Shellshag was the executive producer for the film Here To Be Heard: The Story of The Slits.
 Jen Shagawat also provided footage for the documentary, which she filmed while road managing a 2008 cross-country USA tour for The Slits.
 Shellshag toured with the reformed Slits in 2009 as well.

 In early 2019, the band released a unique movie/"Visual Album" called 18 Sycamore as an accompaniment to their Double LP of the same name.
 The movie, filmed and edited by the band, chronicles nearly 25 years of friendship and shows.
 18 Sycamore does not run with the pack in terms of past Shellshag albums: it is a stripped down, acoustic version of their sound, with one half of the double LP being Shell solo, while the other half is Shag solo.
 Furthermore, it is not available on any streaming or music downloading platforms other than purchase via their Starcleaner website.
 As their bandcamp page states, "The revolution will not be spotifyed."

 Personal history

 The pair met in San Francisco, California in 1996 at Jennifer Shagawat's DIY venue known as Starcleaners Warehouse.
 The Brian Jonestown Massacre played there regularly and The Dandy Warhols were signed there.
 Shortly thereafter, guitarist John "Shellhead" Driver, percussionist Jennifer Shagawat, and bassist Danny Lovefinger created the band Kung Fu USA.
-The duo, who would later come to be known simply as "Shell" and "Shag," also played in a group with Matty Luv Hickey and Matt Powell aka The Boy called, Me, You and the Boyz.
+The duo, who would later come to be known simply as "Shell" and "Shag," also played in a group with Matty Luv Hickey and Matt Powell The Boy called, Me, You and the Boyz.
 In addition, associated band 50 Million, composed of Wade Driver and Shellhead Driver, played a set with The Naked Cult of Hickey in 1996 infamously known as the Christmas recordings.
 This formed the temporary group known as Hickey-Million.